grz0zrg/ARM-ForthLite/README.md

 * parse hex number
 * stack top is stored into a register (r4) and implementation use all available registers for additional speed
 * [Thumb-2](https://en.wikipedia.org/wiki/ARM_architecture_family#Thumb-2) can be used with small adaptations (add IT and PC changes), result is *~400* bytes example binary
-* not really written for bootstrapping support due to tricks but can still go with the [sectorforth](https://github.com/cesarblum/sectorforth) or [milliForth](https://github.com/fuzzballcat/milliForth) route
+* not really written for bootstrapping support due to tricks but can still go with the [sectorforth](https://github.com/cesarblum/sectorforth) or [milliForth](https://github.com/fuzzballcat/milliForth) route (see experiment / misc)
-* target is a RPI Zero 1.3 (ARM1176JZF-S), probably works on any ARM, side goal was [ARMv2](https://en.wikichip.org/wiki/arm/armv2) support but didn't test it yet (compile related generated opcodes may require adaptation !)
+* target is a RPI Zero 1.3 (ARM1176JZF-S), probably works on any ARM that support conditional instructions, side goal was [ARMv2](https://en.wikichip.org/wiki/arm/armv2) support but didn't test it yet (compile related generated opcodes may require adaptation !)

-Example is bare metal and independent so there is no REPL, idea is to wrap own REPL around it and own set of primitives as needed.
+Example is bare metal and independent so there is no REPL, idea is to wrap own REPL around it and own set of primitives as needed. (or do the REPL in Forth !)

 Example can be tested online on [CPUlator](https://cpulator.01xz.net/?sys=arm).